Shenzhen Government Online

 Data Comparison

-ten thousand person-times
+ten thousand passenger trips

 Border Crossings at Shenzhen Ports

-ten thousand vehicle - trips
+ten thousand vehicle trips

 Cross-border Vehicles at Land Ports

-ten thousand vehicle - trips
+ten thousand vehicle trips

 Cross-border Freight Trucks at Land Ports

-ten thousand person-times
+ten thousand passenger trips

 Passenger Traffic at Airports